wwwoda/gulppress/packages/fonts/README.md

 ### Basic

-This very basic configuration wihtout any subsetting will make sure that every font is availables as `woff` and `woff2`
+This very basic configuration wihtout any subsetting will make sure that every font is availables in the `woff` and `woff2` format.

 ```js
 import { parallel, task } from 'gulp';